Cool Pretend Snow Recipes for Kids

 Mix all the ingredients together to make clay.

 Paint for Outside Snow Recipe

 Put water in a spray bottle or plastic cups.
 Add a couple of drops of food coloring to each container of water.
 Mix Well.
 If using spray bottles simply spray them onto the snow.
-If you are using plastic cups, place each cup in the snow and use a paint brush to paint onto the snow.
+If you are using plastic cups, use the snow as a cup holder and place each cup in the snow.
+Then use a paintbrush to paint the snow.

 You can also use water-color paint to paint onto the snow.